Geographic Coding in Location Searches

 9) Scores for a subset of the geographic feature documents that are a close match to a respective canonical expression may be returned, and the top-N geographic feature document may be ranked.

-10) If a best score is more than a predetermined distance from a next best score, the location for the best score result may be presented to the searcher along with a map image of the corresponding location.
+10) If the best score is more than a predetermined distance from the next best score, the location for the best score result may be presented to the searcher along with a map image of the corresponding location.
 The map image could be centered on the location and may be sized to include a pre-determined bounding box, region or window around the corresponding location.

 12) Such additional information as a location identifier (city, state, zip code and/or country) and/or links to corresponding map images, may be shown.

 I’ll be keeping an eye out for girl scouts the next time I’m in Miami.
 The patent filing doesn’t provide any insights into why they might show up number one for a search for gun shops there.

 But it does provide a lot of details about how a query might be rewritten, and when a map might be displayed for a location search query.